Faizgeeky/Django_Websocket_Chatapp/Readme.md

-# Django-Realtime-Chat-APP
+# Django-React-Realtime-Chat-APP
-## Django realtime chat web application using Websocket
+ Django -React realtime chat web application using Websocket

 ### This repository contains a Django WebSocket server and a React client for a real-time chat application.